nehaljwani/team.exiv2.org/book/IMaEA.md

   0x1160     4448: __.___...._._...................  ->  00 00 01 00 00 00 ff d8 ff db 00 ..
 .../book/build $
 ```

-So, we know it is 4448 bytes into the file and the Exif Tiff is 15288 bytes and begins at 12.
-So it's in there, but where?
-I don't know.
-More research necessary.

 [TOC](#TOC)
 <div id="10">